-Phalloplasty Overview
+Phalloplasty Surgery

-Once appropriate would healing has been achieved, a penile implant may be inserted into the phallus to allow for penetrative intercourse.
+Once appropriate healing has been achieved, a penile implant may be inserted into the phallus to allow for penetrative intercourse.

 Donor Sites